 The road was built in 1828 to service the Cape Wrath lighthouse; it is 11 miles long, very narrow, and rough for most of the way.
 There’s military activity some days, but otherwise nobody lives in the 107 square miles of its ancient landscape.

-These days, the Fellowship is managed by the Cyclists’ Touring Club, and one can still obtain an official certificate if you send in your evidence of completion.
+These days, the Fellowship is managed by Cycling UK, and one can still obtain an official certificate if you send in your evidence of completion.

 The rise of the gravel pro